Almost commuting matrices, cohomology, and dimension: Further applications

-In \cite{Blackadar} Blackadar introduced the following notion of l-closed and l-open $C^*$-algebras.
-For any $C^*$-algebra $B$ and any ideal $I$ in $B$, let $Hom(A, B)$ denote the set of all $\ast$-homomorphisms from $A$ to $B$ and let $Hom(A, B, I)$ denote the set of all $\ast$-homomorphisms from $A$ to $B/I$ which are liftable.
+In \cite{Blackadar} Blackadar introduced the following notion of $\ell$-closed and $\ell$-open $C^*$-algebras.
+For any $C^*$-algebra $B$ and any ideal $I$ in $B$, let $\Hom(A, B)$ denote the set of all $\ast$-homomorphisms from $A$ to $B$ and let $\Hom(A, B, I)$ denote the set of all $\ast$-homomorphisms from $A$ to $B/I$ which are liftable.